Asian Pulled Pork

 Slow Cooker Method

-Time the excess fat from the pork shoulder ribs.
+Time the excess fat from the pork shoulder ribs or roast.

 Season the pork with salt, pepper, and onion powder.
 Heat 1 tablespoon of olive oil in a large skillet over medium-high heat and sear the meat evenly on all sides.
 Transfer the pork to the slow cooker.